20.9 – 21.10 2017

 20.09 – 21.10.2017

-Beetles+Huxley are delighted to host the first exhibition in London to focus on Alec Soth’s critically acclaimed photographic series Sleeping by the Mississippi.
+The first exhibition in London to focus on Alec Soth’s critically acclaimed photographic series Sleeping by the Mississippi.
 One of the defining publications in the photo-book era, Sleeping by The Mississippi is a seminal body of work from the recent history of photography.
-The exhibition includes over twenty-five colour prints, including one never-before-exhibited photograph.
+This latest exhibition includes over twenty-five colour prints, and will include one never-before-exhibited photograph.

 Like Robert Frank’s classic The Americans, Sleeping by the Mississippi merges a documentary style with poetic sensibility.
 The Mississippi is less the subject of the book than its organising structure.
 Not bound by a rigid concept or ideology, the series is created out of a quintessentially American spirit of wanderlust.
 Thirteen years since the book was first published, the artist’s lyrical view has undoubtedly acquired new meanings – ones in which hope, fear, desire and regret coalesce in the evocative journey along this mythic river.

 B. United States 1969